cryptomadhav/AHFR_BackEnd/README.md

-# AHFR_Backend
+# Automated Handwritten Form Recognition/ OCR/ Intelligent Text Recognition
-Automated Handwritten Form Recognition Backend API using Flask.</br>
+This a an API built using Flask framwork.</br>
-Accepts Form Filled image in png format as input.
+It accepts a Form Filled image in png format as input.
 Then processes the image using few simple Machine Learning and Computer Vision techniques.
 Then the processed result is returned in the request call.
 **LIMITATIONS** The flexibility of this project is heavily limited to the following factor:</br>
 1.Image should have perfectly aligned boxes with the x and y axis.</br>
 2.Box borders should be strong and not have any breakage.
 As those box will not be processed by the filtering logic.</br>